 Work-related costs scheme (“Werkkostenregeling”)

-- for business trips max 19 cent per km or the actual travel expenses;
+- for business trips max 23 cent per km or the actual travel expenses;

-- expenses of stay elsewhere for business purposes.
+- expenses of vaccinations

 - business related lunches and meals during overtime